micmejia/bible-dump/NKJV/Leviticus/Lev 24.md

 Outside the veil of the Testimony, in the tabernacle of meeting, Aaron shall be in charge of it from evening until morning before the Lord continually; _it shall be_ a statute forever in your generations.

 ###### 4
-He shall [^a]be in charge of the lamps on the pure _gold_ lampstand before the Lord continually. ## The Bread of the Tabernacle
+He shall be in charge of the lamps on the pure _gold_ lampstand before the Lord continually. ## The Bread of the Tabernacle

 ###### 5
 "And you shall take fine flour and bake twelve cakes with it.
 Two-tenths _of an ephah_ shall be in each cake.